aurelilia/gamelin/README.md

 A Gameboy (Color) emulator written in Kotlin, able to run on desktop (LibGDX + VisUI) and in browser (KORGE).

 ## Status
 The emulator is in an early, but usable state.
+Original GameBoy (DMA) emulation is accurate enough for almost all games, and while GameBoy Color (CGB) emulation still unfinished, many games already work.
+The emulator itself still does not have many comfort features like fast-forward or save states though.

 At the moment, the following is implemented and works:

 ##### Console
 - Full SM83 CPU instruction set (All blargg cpu_instr tests pass)